Student storage and backups

 There are many ways to backup your data at the University:

-- Use a USB memory Key or other removable drive.
+- Use a portable USB drive or other removable drive

 - Open Windows Explorer